Skip to content

 /usr/bin/docker

-What is the version installed on your machine
+Check the version installed on your machine:

-docker -version
+docker --version

 General Commands

-Start the docker daemon
+Start the Docker daemon:

 docker -d

-Get help with Docker.
-Can also use –help on all subcommands
+Get help with Docker (can also use --help on all subcommands):

 docker --help

-Display system-wide information
+Display system-wide information:

 docker info